 c. as a result of loss of capacity on the basis of which they were elected or appointed.

 2. In the event of a Board Member's absence or inability to act, the other Board Members are charged with carrying out the absent Board Member’s duties.
 If one or more Board Members are absent, the remaining Board Members form a competent Board.
 Vacancies must be filled no later than the next General Assembly.

-4. The Board or a Member of the Board may be replaced during the period of office by simple majority of the General Assembly, provided notice of such a motion has been given at the time of invitation.
-If a motion to replace the Board of Directors or a Member of the Board of Directors arises spontaneously during a General Assembly a 2/3 majority of votes of those present is necessary for the motion to pass.
+4. The Board or a Board Member may be replaced during the period of office by simple majority of the General Assembly, provided that notice of such motion has been given at the time of invitation.
+If a motion to replace the Board of Directors or a Board Member arises spontaneously during a General Assembly, a 2/3 majority of votes of those present is necessary for the motion to pass.

 Article 9.
 BOARD FUNCTIONS AND DECISION-MAKING

 1. The Board of Directors must keep an updated database containing the names and addresses of all Board Members.
 Board Members are obliged to inform the Board immediately of any relative changes.

 2. All Board resolutions will be adopted by a simple majority of the votes cast.
 Abstentions, although recorded, are not counted.
 The Board is at quorum when at least half of its members are present.
 In case of a tie vote, the vote of the President of the Board is decisive.